ProjectPythia/pythia-foundations/_preview/476/_sources/foundations/github/git-branches.md

 1. Add and commit changes in branch
 1. Push commits to fork (Set an upstream branch only for first push)
 1. Repeat last three steps as necessary
-1. Merge via Pull Request
+1. Merge into upstream main branch via Pull Request
 1. Delete branch from clone and fork
-1. Pull upstream changes to fork and clone
+1. Pull upstream changes to main branch of fork and clone

 ---